Avoiding the scammers

 Finding your first London home

 One of the key things you need to have is a credit rating and a bank account.
 If you are still in Canada and don't have a UK bank account.
 Speak to our team at HSBC Expat and be ready when you arrive.
+If you are relocating and need help and advice visit our relocation checklist.

 London has 32 local authorities each have their own council tax and the rates vary So it's worth researching all the baseline costs.
 Be prepared to pay 6 months up front if you do not have a UK credit rating.